 A huge benefit of software integration is the ability for data to be transferred, and thus avoid entering in the same data twice.
-An example of entering data twice would be having a handful of transactions go through on your point of sale, and at the end of the night, having to manually enter in each transaction into your back-end accounting system.
+An example of entering data twice would be having a handful of transactions go through on your retail or restaurant point of sale, and at the end of the night, having to manually enter in each transaction into your back-end accounting system.

 In a POS, you’re processing many daily transactions.
 Simply put, it would be very time consuming to record each and every one of these transactions into your back-end accounting system.
 In fact, some bookkeepers may become lazy and decide that it isn’t necessary to record these transactions in the back-end accounting, simply due to time constraints.
 They may take a shortcut such as only inputting daily or weekly sale figures.
 This leaves your overall accounting records not as complete as possible.